nawrockie/vadr-build-tools/00README.txt

 lines to the '.cshrc' file in your home directory:

 setenv VADRBUILDTOOLSDIR <path to current directory (created by git clone command above)>
-setenv VADRINFERNALDEVDIR /panfs/pan1/dnaorg/virseqannot/code/vadr-install/infernal/binaries
-setenv VADRHMMERDIR ~nawrocke/src/hmmer-3.3/src

-After adding the setenv lines to your .cshrc file, source that file to update your current environment with the command:
+After adding that setenv line to your .cshrc file, source that file to update your current environment with the command:

 source ~/.cshrc